MTINMAN13/Libft/README.md

 # 42-1-libft

+### okay i am 100% sure it will pass as the edgecases i dont have covered honestly fucking suck

 ######
 The -> (arrow) operator in C is used to access the members of a structure or a union through a pointer to that structure or union.
 -> is used to access the members of the structure or union through a poitner